What are the 2025 dates of Work-Study Resident Volunteer Program?

 What is the housing situation?

 Volunteers live in comfortable rooms in the structure surrounding the Main Temple.
 Each room accommodates two people, has a sink, a closet, shelves and other simple furnishings.
-All rooms have large windows and open onto a large shared outdoor porch with views of the Temples, ocean and a big sky
+All rooms have large windows and French doors that open onto a large shared outdoor porch with views of the Temples, ocean and sky.

 Can I bring my car to Odiyan?
 Yes.
 While it is not necessary to bring a car, there is parking available.
 You must have insurance and enough savings to take care of your vehicle and any related costs.